Marcus Aurelius, the last of the five good Roman emperors once wrote: “The best way to avenge yourself is not to become as they are” (Meditations...

 Catherine the Great, born Sophia Augusta Frederika of Anhalt-Zerbst, came from a small Northern German family.
 In 1744, Sophia Augusta arrived in Russia and married the heir to the throne, Grand Duke Peter.

 However, Empress Elisabeth of Russia took a dislike to her daughter-in-law.
 Catherine seemed too smart, and therefore dangerous.
 She lived in an atmosphere of constant surveillance and hostility.
-However, she had no shortage of clothes and jewelry, as we can see in her portraits of that time.
+However, Catherine the Great had no shortage of clothes and jewelry, as we can see in her portraits of that time.

 In 1762, Catherine II was behind a palace coup and became the Empress of all the Russias.
 She developed the intelligence and abilities of a major statesperson.
 She was very educated and knew much about science.
 Catherine regularly corresponded with Voltaire and his associates, discussing the Enlightened absolutism and tried to make this policy stick in Russia.

-Read how Catherine was behind the opening of the first female educational institute in Russia!
+Read how Catherine the Great was behind the opening of the first female educational institute in Russia!

 The Empress even turned to journalism.
 In 1769 she began to publish the satirical magazine “Anything and Everything,” the main idea of which Catherine called “satire in a smiling spirit.”
 The Empress wanted to divert public opinion from criticism of the state system, therefore reducing the matter to ironic ridicule at fashionistas and dandies.